alexmilowski/emr/nltk/training.md

     1       1       A series of escapades demonstrating the adage that what is good for the goose is also good for the gander , some of which occasionally amuses but none of which amounts to much of a story .
 1
     32      1       good for the gander , some of which occasionally amuses but none of which amounts to much of a story    2

-An example annotated traning set is the [Kaggle Movie Set Review Challenge](https://www.kaggle.com/c/sentiment-analysis-on-movie-reviews).
+An example annotated training set is the [Kaggle Movie Set Review Challenge](https://www.kaggle.com/c/sentiment-analysis-on-movie-reviews).
 In this data set is:

   * train.tsv - an annotated training set
   * test.tsv - a test input file that is unannotated

-## Generating Wordcounts ##
+## Generating Word Counts ##

 From your input data, you can use `wordcounts.py` to generate a file containing the word counts from any input data set (e.g., `train.tsv`).
 The output is one line for each word with the count of occurrences over the whole input data set.